ezrosent/frawk/info/types.md

 Are perfectly valid.
 This one prints `3 2`.
-This places Awk somewhere between languages like Python, where one variable can be a string at one moment and a dictionary at the next, and languages like Rust, where one must make a new type to repesent a variable's ability to contain either a number or a string.
+This places Awk somewhere between languages like Python, where one variable can be a string at one moment and a dictionary at the next, and languages like Rust, where one must make a new type to represent a variable's ability to contain either a number or a string.

 Awk arrays have string keys and have scalars as values, though some Awk implementations have specialized arrays to handle the case where all the keys